hmsc-r/HMSC/README.md

 install_url('https://cran.r-project.org/src/contrib/Archive/BayesLogit/BayesLogit_0.6.tar.gz')
 install_github("hmsc-r/HMSC", build_opts = c("--no-resave-data", "--no-manual"))
 ```
+## Getting started
+To get started with the package, we recommend to start with following the vignettes and reading the help pages for the `Hmsc`, `HmscRandomLevel` and `sampleMcmc` functions.
+The vignettes are available in the 'vignette' folder, or can be accessed from within R by typing e.g. vignette(topic = "vigette_1_univariate", package = "Hmsc").
+To see a list of vignettes, type vignette(package = "Hmsc").

 ## Documentation
 A good place to start for those interested in using the `Hmsc` package are the following papers: